UPMC Fast Facts: Commitment to the Community

 - $152 million funded educational initiatives to create the next generation of physicians, nurses, and other health care professionals.

-UPMC Insurance Services programs provide insurance coverage for nearly 2.3 million members, and help provide access to care for vulnerable and underserved populations, covering nearly 1 million people across 35 counties through needs-based insurance products.
+UPMC Insurance Services programs provide insurance coverage for more than 2.3 million members, and help provide access to care for vulnerable and underserved populations, covering nearly 1 million people across 35 counties through needs-based insurance products.

 - These programs provide behavioral (Community Care Behavioral Health) and physical health (UPMC for You) services to vulnerable populations, including children (UPMC for Kids) and low-income seniors and disabled populations (UPMC for Life Special Needs Plans).